leemwenda/agripulse-node/README.md

 ## Mission

-To empower farmers and agricultural stakeholders by transforming complex agricultural data into practical, localized, and actionable insights that improve livelihoods and food security. :contentReference[oaicite:2]{index=2}
+To empower farmers and agricultural stakeholders by transforming complex agricultural data into practical, localized, and actionable insights that improve livelihoods and food security. :contentReference

 ---